 Washington University Policies & Response

 The university is taking significant measures to protect the campus community from COVID-19.
-Spring break will be extended for one week, and there will be no academic instruction until Monday, March 23.
-Beginning March 23, all classes will shift to online instruction until at least April 30, 2020.
-For university employees, alternate operations will be in effect through at least April 6, 2020.
+For university employees, alternate operations are currently in effect.
 As new information becomes available, Arts & Sciences will add to the list of frequently asked questions and answers below.

 The most up-to-date information for the university-wide community may be found on the Emergency Management website.
 The WashU COVID-19 hotline is (314) 935-8300.